Monday

 And we shall never hope in vain.

-We pray for the people of Switzerland.
+We pray for the people of Malaysia.

 However, Alban is the first recorded Christian martyr.
 The traditional date of his death is 304, during the persecution under the Emperor Diocletian; but many scholars now date it as around 209, during the persecution under the Emperor Septimius Severus.